trolund/mbse-drone-collaboration-simulation/README.md

 All data produced is in the folder 'simulation_batcher'.

-In this folder scenario have et own folder with the raw log files.
-Futhermore a summery of the runs is compiled in to a CSV file with the same name.
+In this folder each scenario has its own folder with the raw log files.
+Futhermore, a summery of the runs is compiled in to a CSV file with the same name.

 ## Plots

-Plots can be regenerated from data by running the following files:
+Plots can be regenerated from the data by running the following files (the path to the csv files should be updated):

 * plot1.py
 * plot2.py